django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_USER

-This is the username used to assign the TinyWiki builtin pages to.
+This are the userdata used to assign the TinyWiki builtin pages to.
 Set this to a dictionary that can be used as *kwargs* for creating the username with the *AUTH_USER_MODEL* model.